fieldtrip/website/getting_started/yokogawa.md

 We can then proceed in the standard way of defining trials and reading data as follows.
 Note that except for the MEG channels which are prefixed by 'AG', the labels of the channels are just a string representation of the index number of the channel (starting with 1).
 The labels of our trigger channels are therefor '161', '162' and '163', etc.
 Also realize that how the Yokogawa system is recording events through individual (analogue) channels, one is in most cases limited to one event 'type' per channel.
-In Fieldtrip the channel label (which is a string of the index number) is given in the .type field of every event.
+In FieldTrip the channel label (which is a string of the index number) is given in the .type field of every event.
 In this example this is used by feeding ` cfg.trialdef.trigchannel = '162' `{matlab} into the trialfunctio

 	cfg = [];
 	cfg.dataset                 = data.sqd;